benjaminbergstein/blog/app/content/blog/engineering/docker-development-with-make/index.md

 	${COMPOSE_CMD} down --remove-orphans
 ```

-To use them, run the following from the root of your project:
+To use these targets, run the following from the root of your project:

 ```bash
 $ make -C docker build start logs